Extended periodic table: Unbihexium (E126)

 High-energy (13–15 MeV) alpha particles were observed and taken as possible evidence for the synthesis of element 126.
 Subsequent unsuccessful experiments with higher sensitivity suggest that the 10 mb sensitivity of this experiment was too low; hence, the formation of element 126 nuclei in this reaction is highly unlikely.

-Unbiseptium
+Unbiseptium (E127)

 The first and only attempt to synthesize element 127 (unbiseptium), which was unsuccessful, was performed in 1978 at the UNILAC accelerator at the GSI Helmholtz Center, where a natural tantalum target was bombarded with xenon-136 ions: